ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/advanced-command-line.md

     cat BSD

-Now, let's change every occurence of the word "Redistribution" into "Mangling":
+Now, let's change every occurrence of the word "Redistribution" into "Mangling":

     cat BSD | sed 's/Redistribution/Mangling/gi'

 Let's break down the argument to sed (within the single quotes)...
-The "s" means "substitute", the word between the 1st and 2nd forward slashes (i.e. /) is the word the substitute for, the word between the 2nd and 3rd slashes is the word to substitute with, and finally the "gi" at the end are flags for global substitution (i.e. substituting along an entire line instead of just the first occurence on a line), and for case insenstivity (i.e. it will ignore the case of the letters when doing the substitution).
+The "s" means "substitute", the word between the 1st and 2nd forward slashes (i.e. /) is the word the substitute for, the word between the 2nd and 3rd slashes is the word to substitute with, and finally the "gi" at the end are flags for global substitution (i.e. substituting along an entire line instead of just the first occurrence on a line), and for case insensitivity (i.e. it will ignore the case of the letters when doing the substitution).

 Note that this **doesn't** change the file itself, it is simply piping the output of the cat command to sed and outputting to the screen.
 If you wanted to change the file itself, you could use the "-i" option to sed: